ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 #### Re-Tag image

-To be able to push the image we build in the previous step into the ICp Image Repository, we'll need to add an additional tag to the image we built.
+To be able to push the image we build in the previous step into the ICP Image Repository, we'll need to add an additional tag to the image we built.

 From the command line, enter the following command
 ```